The idea of choosing what media I let into my mind, for the sake of sanity, came into my mind from a rarely informing youtuber.

 Yet because of the disjuncture between representation and media, I tend toward ambitious journalistic publications.
 Some of which I recommend as an antidote to hysteria and the misapplication of the democratic promise whereby consumers would filter out the nicest and most informing sites.
 Websites like Medium and Quora show that consumers do not choose and click-vote what is nice, informing, fact-backed or even encouraging – most of the time.

 Consuming these media has been better for my mind.
 This is my own prescription.
-For current affairs I useuse the; this article refers to fundamental news, although there are BBC podcasts like The Real Issue worthy of attention within The BBC.
+For current affairs I use The New York Times; this article refers to fundamental news, not what gets called new most often.

 Academic essays and articles which give answers worth reading.
 It makes me feel wholesome.